- Retinoic acid

 - To stimulate the immune system

-- You regularly consume alcoholic beverages: Taking supplemental vitamin A along with regular alcohol use increases the risk for liver problems.
+- You regularly consume alcoholic beverages: Taking supplemental vitamin A along with regular alcohol use, which should also be avoided, increases the risk for liver problems.

 - You are pregnant: Doses of vitamin A 5000 IU or greater can cause birth defects.